awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-user-issues.md

 Because AppStream 2\.0 streaming sessions run on Windows instances, Mac users might experience different key mappings\.
 + Keyboard shortcuts for switching Japanese input methods — [Set up and switch to a Japanese input source on Mac](https://support.apple.com/guide/japanese-input-method/set-up-and-switch-to-japanese-jpim10267/mac)
 + Keyboard short link cuts for Japanese conversions — [Keyboard shortcuts for Japanese conversions on Mac](https://support.apple.com/guide/japanese-input-method/keyboard-shortcuts-jpim10263/6.2.1/mac)

+## My user sees an error about reaching the max number of streaming sessions when they try to launch an application from the application catalog\.<a name="troubleshooting-max-sessions"></a>

+With AppStream 2\.0 Elastic fleets, you specify a maximum number of users that can stream concurrently using the max concurrency parameter\.
+Any user that tries to stream beyond that value receives this error\.
+To resolve this issue, you can increase the maximum number of concurrent streams, or advise your user to wait for another user to complete their streaming session\.

+**Note**
+You might need to request a limit increase to increase the instance type and size limit\.

+## My user sees a black screen or the desktop, and their application doesn’t launch on an Elastic fleet\.
+No error appears\.<a name="troubleshooting-black-screen"></a>

+This can happen if the application launch path is incorrect, and AppStream 2\.0 can't launch the application\.
+You can validate the application launch path by using Desktop View on the fleet to navigate the root volume\.
+Validate that the application executable exists at the path specified\.

+If you're not able to find the app block's VHD or setup script on the streaming instance, AppStream 2\.0 might not have been able to download them from the S3 bucket\.
+Validate that the VPC you specified has access to S3\.
+For more information, see [Using Amazon S3 VPC Endpoints for AppStream 2\.0 Features](managing-network-vpce-iam-policy.md)\.